Linearly-scalable and entropy-optimal learning of nonstationary and nonlinear manifolds: Application examples

 Behaviour of the L96 model changes significantly with the forcing parameter $F$.
 For small values of $F$ (e.g., $F < 1$), the system exhibits periodic or steady-state dynamics.
 As $F$ increases, the system undergoes bifurcations and transitions into chaotic regimes.
 A commonly studied value is $F=8$, which produces robust chaotic behaviour used frequently as a standard benchmark in predictability studies.
 For regimes where $F \geq 7$ (which includes $F=9$ and $F=12$ investigated below), the system is considered to be in a strong or fully turbulent chaotic state \cite{Lorenz2005}.

 \paragraph{Application of EOMC to L96 output data}

-In the following, we will use the common literature setting for $N=40$, and generate long time series $X\in\mathcal{R}^{40\times30000}$ of L96 for the three forcing regimes $F=7,9,12$, with $T=30000$ and time step $\tau=0.02$, covering the total period of 600 intrinsic time units.
+In the following, we will use the common literature setting for $N=40$, and generate long time series $X\in\mathcal{R}^{40\times30000}$ of L96 for the three forcing regimes $F=7,9,12$, with $T=30000$ and time step $\tau=0.02$, covering the total period of 600 time units.
 After rescaling according to \cite{Lorenz1996,Lorenz1998}, this corresponds to around 3'000 Earth atmospheric days.
-In each of the forcing regimes we use EOMC in a broad range of hyper-parameter settings, applying the nonparametric lossy compression to find the optimal hyper-parameter values, as described above in the Sec.~2.3.
-As can be seen from the first and the second columns of Fig.~5, for a broad range of compression ranges, the minimal compression loss is achieved for $d=3$ in all of the forcing regimes, and for $K_{opt}$ going from $100$, over $125$ and to $150$ when $F$ goes from $7$, over $9$, and to $12$.
-Please note from the first and the second columns of Fig.~5 that at the same levels of lossy compression as PCA, EOMC allows achieving almost two orders of magnitude smaller relative compression losses.
+Assuming ergodicity of the L96-model, these data should be enough to cover the realistic period of the atmosphere measurements.
+In each of the forcing regimes we train EOMC in a broad range of hyper-parameter settings, applying the nonparametric lossy compression to find the optimal hyper-parameter values, as described above in the Sec.~2.4.
+As can be seen from the first and the second columns of Fig.~5, for a broad range of compression ranges, the minimal compression loss is achieved for $d_{opt}=3$ in all of the forcing regimes\footnote{Interestingly, literature mentioning optimal local dimensionality for L96-model is quite limited, and indicates that the local attractor dimension is very difficult to determine from data, and they see a broad range of values depending on how an approximation to it is constructed \cite{egusphere-2024-3915}.} , and for $K_{opt}$ (thick dashed blue lines in the first and the second columns of Fig.~5) going from $100$, over $125$ and to $150$ when $F$ goes from $7$, over $9$, and to $12$.
+Please note from the first and the second columns of Fig.~5 that at the same levels of compression factors as PCA, EOMC allows achieving almost two orders of magnitude smaller relative compression losses.